Mortirolo // Gavia // Stelvio – Three passes – One day ride

 1.Scroll down 2.
 Make up your mind 3.
 Air down your lungs 4.
 Jump up your saddle

 Here is the classic road version of Mogast.
 Mortirolo, Gavia and Stelvio all in one whisper.
 The alpine roller coaster we got addicted to.
+On each of every three passes you will find a foodstop.

 A few more words about the novelty of the year, the crunchy bit of the cake: the alternative gravel plus+ Mogast route.